-[179] Alberta Rule 31 indicates that the order "shall limit the time within which the proceedings may be answered or opposed".
-Other provinces deal with time requirements in separate rules which apply to all service out of the jurisdiction, whether with or without leave.
+[187] Alberta Rule 31 indicates that the order "shall limit the time within which the proceedings may be answered or opposed".
+Other provinces deal with the time for defence in separate rules which apply to all service out of the jurisdiction, whether with or without leave.
 British Columbia Rule 13(6) sets out limits of 21 days for service in Canada, 28 days in the United States and 42 days elsewhere.
 The limits may be shortened by court order (ss.6.1).
 Ontario Rule 18.01 provides for 20 days within Ontario, 40 days elsewhere in Canada or the United States, and 60 days elsewhere.
-There is no special rule for abridgement of these periods, but Rule 3.02 provides generally for court extension or abridgement of times prescribed by the rules or an order.
+There is no special rule to vary these periods, but Rule 3.02 provides generally for court extension or abridgement of times prescribed by the rules or an order.

-[180] The Committee obtained from the Court information regarding service ex juris orders filed during 2001.
+[188] The Committee obtained from the Court of Queen's Bench information regarding service ex juris orders filed during 2001.
 For some of these orders, the length of time permitted for defence was recorded.
 In a smaller number of cases, the location of service as well as the permitted length of time was recorded.
 The average length of time for the first group of cases was 33.1 days.
-The average for service specified to be within Canada was 32.7 days, for service in the United States was 43.2 days, and for service in other countries was 52 days.98
+The average for service specified to be